hashicorp/nomad/website/source/guides/security/vault-pki-integration.html.md

 8](#step-8-generate-a-token-based-on-tls-policy) to the Consul Template configuration file located at `/etc/consul-template.d/consul-template.hcl`.
-You will also need to specify the [template stanza][ct-template-stanza] so you can render each of the following on the node at the specified location from the provided templates (the actual templates will be provided in the next step):
+You will also need to specify the [template stanza][ct-template-stanza] so you can render each of the following on your nodes at the specified location from the provided templates (the actual templates will be provided in the next step):

 * Node certificate